duon97/SQL---Phone-Sales-Dataset/README.md

 ## II.
 The Goal of Creating This Project

-- Analyze phone sales performance using SQL
-- Identify top products, customers, and trends
-- Extract business insights by brand, age group, and purchase behavior
+This project aims to improve sales performance by analyzing:
+- Phone sales data to identify high‑value customer segments
+- Product and brand strategies to enhance upselling opportunities
+- Installment payment policies through data‑driven insights

 ## III.
 Dataset description table